abdullah-al-munem/Implement-Binary-and-Non-Binary-Decision-Tree-From-Scratch/README.md

 # Implement-Binary-and-Non-Binary-Decision-Tree-From-Scratch

+### To run this code use the following Parameters:

 Parameters/Switches:

 1. -m measureName (measureName  can be "G" (for gini index) or "E" (for entropy).
 If no "-a" switch is found, default will be Gini Index)